Kanav-Arora/tripzip/README.md

 - **eslint** (v7.32.0): A tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.

 - **nodemon** (v2.0.15): A utility that monitors for changes in files and automatically restarts the server.

+## License

+This project is licensed under the [GNU AFFERO GENERAL PUBLIC LICENSE Version 3](LICENSE).

+## Contributing

+Please read [Contribution Guide](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.